patilatharva/library-system/README.md

 1. Admins - they are granted the ability to create, update and delete all data.
 2. Users - they are able to view book data and book data only.

+All users are required to log in to access any feature.

 # Why did I make this?
 Pacifica was originally developed as a solution for my high school's uncataloged library.
 Today, it's a fun side project that I enjoy building upon.